gyxiaotdli/mini_Agatha/README.md

 Related works can be found in https://zenodo.org/records/17986248 and https://zenodo.org/records/18172547

-Supplements can be found in https://zenodo.org/records/20591060
+Supplements (full Hipparcos data) can be found in https://zenodo.org/records/20591060